 Depending on what state you live in, you may not get your title until you’ve paid off your auto loan!
 Here’s the deal with vehicle titles and financing.
 It doesn’t usually take that long to get your car’s title in the mail after you complete a loan or if you purchase a vehicle in a non-title-holding state.

 Getting Your Car Title

-After your purchase a vehicle, you typically get the car’s title in the mail within two to six weeks if you’re in a title holding state.
-Title-holding states send the title to the owner/operator of the vehicle to hold on to.
-There are only nine: Arizona, Kentucky, Maryland, Michigan, Minnesota, New York, Oklahoma, South Dakota, and Wisconsin.
+Your state determines who gets your title.
+After your purchase a vehicle, you typically get the car’s title in the mail within two to six weeks if you’re in a non-title-holding state.
+Non-title-holding states send the title to the owner/operator of the vehicle.
+There are only nine non-title-holding states: Arizona, Kentucky, Maryland, Michigan, Minnesota, New York, Oklahoma, South Dakota, and Wisconsin.

-Since a financed vehicle is technically the lender’s property until you complete the loan, the nontitle-holding states simply keep the title until the loan is paid off.
+Why do most lenders keep the title?
+Since a financed vehicle is technically the lender’s property until you complete the loan, the title-holding states simply keep the title until the loan is paid off.

 Your vehicle’s title also has important information on it, such as the vehicle’s identification number (VIN), its mileage at the time of sale, its make and model, and date of manufacture.

 Need to trade in a car without the title?